MicrosoftDocs/m365copilot-docs/docs/build-or-extend.md

 With Azure AI services, you can craft a custom AI chatbot for **Teams** and **Microsoft 365** applications.
 If you’re seeking a custom bot solution that operates on Teams chat, then building with the **Teams AI Library** is the perfect fit for you.
 You can utilize the **Teams Toolkit** to start coding, and also leverage the new Teams app deployment features on Azure AI Studio.

-#### Microsoft Copilot stack or your stack?
+#### How does it differ from Copilot extensions for Microsoft 365?

-In the context of building Copilot for Microsoft 365, there are several options available.
-This diagram provides a comparison between the Copilot extensibility options (Graph connectors, plugins, and declarative Copilot) and the custom engine Copilot:
+In the context of building copilots for Microsoft 365, there are several options available.
+This diagram provides a comparison between the [Copilot extensibility options](decision-guide.md) (Graph connectors, plugins, and declarative Copilot) and the custom engine Copilot:

 :::image type="content" source="assets/images/copilot-ext-vs-cec.png" border="true" alt-text="This diagram compares options between extend or build for M365" lightbox="assets/images/copilot-ext-vs-cec.png":::